 What Is Skipping Bail?

-Skipping bail is when a person posts bail but then fails to appear at their assigned court date.
+Skipping bail is when a person posts bail but fails to appear at their assigned court date.
 Typically, people skip bail to avoid prosecution or sentencing proceedings.
 You could even argue that skipping bail defeats the entire purpose of the bail system.
-When a person jumps (skips) bail, they forfeit their bond and subsequently owe the full cost of their bail.
-Furthermore, when you skip bail, the court will place a warrant for your arrest, and if you used a bail bonds agency like Bail Bonds Doctor, that agency might even send a bounty hunter.
-Basically, jumping bail is probably the worst thing you can do when it comes to the bail bonds system.
+When a person jumps (skips) bail, they forfeit their bond and owe their bail the total cost.
+Furthermore, when you skip bail, the court will place a warrant for your arrest.
+If you used a bail bonds agency like Bail Bonds Doctor, that agency might even send a bounty hunter.
+Jumping bail is probably the worst thing you can do regarding the bail bonds system.
 So, in short, don’t jump bail.
 Again, it all but entirely negates the purpose of the bail system.

 What is the Purpose of the Bail System?

 What is the purpose of bail, you ask?
-Well, in short, bail allows defendants to prepare and wait for their trial from the comfort of their own home.
-Without the bail system, defendants would spend their pretrial period behind the bars of a local jail.
-That, in it of itself, flies directly in the face of the cornerstone of our criminal justice system — people are innocent until proven guilty.
+In short, bail allows defendants to prepare and wait for their trial from the comfort of their own homes.
+Without the bail system, defendants would spend their pretrial period behind bars in a local jail.
+That flies directly in the face of the cornerstone of our criminal justice system — people are innocent until proven guilty.
 Bail aims to provide a solution for those held without being convicted of a crime.

 What Happens When You Skip Bail?

 If you decide to skip bail, then you can expect any number of the following things to happen to you:

 - The court will likely issue a warrant in your name.
 Once given, law enforcement officers in the area will be looking to arrest you.

 - Your driver’s license may get suspended, and the court won’t lift the suspension until you appear.

 - There will be additional charges that you’ll be expected to pay in full.